ahmed-hamdy90/jobeetBlog/README.md

-###### Symfony 2 Jobeet Project
+###### Jobeet Project Using Symfony 3 Framework

-Create Jobeet Project Using Symfony 2 Framework By Following The Setps into [tutorial on blog of intelligentbee.com Site](http://intelligentbee.com/blog/page/7/).
+Create Jobeet Project By Following The Setps into [tutorial on blog of intelligentbee.com Site](http://intelligentbee.com/blog/page/7/)
+But Using Symfony 3 Framework .

-To Run Symfony 2 Jobeet Project First Clone the project :
+To Run Jobeet Project First Clone the project :

 ```
  git clone https://github.com/ahmed-hamdy90/jobeetProject.git